RickWinter/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-versioning-new-package" %} introduce a new package (with new assembly names, new namespace names, and new type names) if you must do an API breaking change.

-Breaking changes should happen rarely, if ever.
+Breaking changes rarely happen, if ever.
 Register your intent to do a breaking change with [adparch].
 You'll need to have a discussion with the language architect before approval.

 ##### Package Version Numbers {#cpp-versionnumbers}